insaneinthemembrane/LizaGo/README.md

 The cost for 1 LizaGo (LGO) is just 0.00003000 ETH. **Only 2,000,000 (2%) are for sale**.
 Buying LizaGo now will help towards paying **Yobit Exchange for a listing at the "Exclusive" rate**.

 > Upon Yobit listing LisaGo, the remaining tokens, approximately 98,000,000, will be locked in InvestBox.
-The rate of daily interest will be 6%, which means that LisaGo will have sufficient funds to pay her investors for 5-6 months, given her token count in real terms (available tokens) is only 2,000,000.
+The rate of daily interest will be 6%, which means that LisaGo will have sufficient funds to pay her investors for 5-6 months.

 **No more LizaGo will minted during and after this process, making the token a solid investment.**